viercc/golfing-haskell-exts-judge/README.md

 # Autojudge "Golfing language extensions"

-A code gold challenge decribed in [this post by Taylor Fausak](https://dev.to/tfausak/golfing-language-extensions-2obl) drowned some people into madness.
+A code golf challenge decribed in [this post by Taylor Fausak](https://dev.to/tfausak/golfing-language-extensions-2obl) drowned some people into madness.

-Manually judging validness was so tiresome and error-prone.
+Manually judging answers for the challenge was so tiresome and error-prone.
 This program automates it.

 ## Requirement